e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 * add editable text
 * use different components on a slide

-Also you will understand how to create and delete slides, add styles for them, create localizable texts and many other useful things.
  As a result you will have presentation with images, eWizard components and animation withing slides.
 As this is a brief tutorial, all advanced functionalities will be described further.

 ## Presentation creation

 Let's get prepared for creating our presentation.
 First of all, you need eWizard CLI to be installed on your computer.
 So, if it is not installed on your PC yet - here you can find the [installation tutorial](Introduction.html).
 Since our environment is ready for use, we should create a folder for our presentation.
 Let's name our folder - `first-presentation`.

-Open the command line in that folder and run the following command:
+Open the command line in `first-presentation` folder and run the following command:

 `wiz login`

 This command allows you to get access to all the opportunities/functionalities for creating e-detailing content properly.
-As a result, after executing this command, eWizard's Login page will be opened in browser while console will be switched to the waiting mode.
+As a result, after executing this command eWizard's Login page will be opened in browser while console will be switched to the waiting mode.

 ```bash